Arizona Sen. Sinema opposes filibuster carveout to advance voting rights legislation - NewsBreak

 — States Newsroom reporter Ariana Figueroa contributed to this report.

-The post Arizona Sen. Sinema opposes filibuster carveout to advance voting rights legislation appeared first on Minnesota Reformer .
+The post Arizona Sen. Sinema opposes filibuster carveout to advance voting rights legislation appeared first on Arizona Mirror .